-Any research is conducted with a specific objective in mind.
-However, Educational Research is a highly purposeful endeavour.
-Since it addresses the concerns of both students and teachers.

-- It is a method of inquiry that is accurate, analytical, empirical, and systematic. - It makes an effort to quantitatively and qualitatively coordinate data in order to arrive at statistical inferences. - It contributes to the development of new knowledge in the field of education. - 4 It is based on the educational theory. - Its understanding and conclusions are contingent upon the researcher's skill, imagination, and experience. - 4 It needs an interdisciplinary approach to educational issues. - In certain instances, it necessitates subjective analysis and deductive reasoning. - 4 It conducts studies in classrooms, schools, and colleges.
+- ♣ Any research is purposeful.
+But Educational Research is highly purposeful.
+Because it deals with the problems of students and teachers as well. - ♣ It is a precise, objective, scientific and systematic process of investigation. - ♣ It attempts to organize data quantitatively and qualitatively to arrive at statistical inferences. - ♣ It generates new knowledge in the field of education - ♣ It is based on the philosophy of education - ♣ It depends on the researcher's ability, ingenuity and experience for its interpretation and conclusions. - ♣ It needs an interdisciplinary approach to solving educational problems. - 4 It demands subjective interpretation and deductive reasoning in some cases. - ♣ It uses classrooms, schools, colleges department of education as the laboratory for conducting research.

 Gary Anderson outlined ten aspects of educational research.
 These can be classified into three categories, which are the purpose of research, the procedures of research, and the role of the researcher.
 The purposes of research are to solve the problems, investigate knowledge, and establish the principles in educational phenomena.
 In short, it focuses on solving problems and developing knowledge.
 Furthermore, the procedure is an important characteristic of educational research, which involves collecting data with accurate observation, objective interpretation, and verification.
 Finally, researchers need to be experts and familiar with their field of study, using the data to develop solutions and increase knowledge.
 The researchers also need to be patient and careful to use every step of research's procedures to achieve the purpose of research.

-The ten aspects of Gary Anderson are:-
+The ten aspects of Gary Anderson are: -